LondonCSS/website/src/code-of-conduct.md

 ## Short version

-London CSS is dedicated to a harassment-free event for everyone.
+London CSS is dedicated to providing a harassment-free event for everyone.

 ## Longer version

 London CSS is dedicated to providing a harassment-free event experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any event venue, including talks, workshops, parties, Twitter and other online media.
-Event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the London CSS organisers.
+Event participants violating these rules may be sanctioned or expelled from the event at the discretion of the London CSS organisers.

 ## Full version